-An ECLS program provides the opportunity for an institution to provide life support to its sickest patients, including those patients that will potentially be referred for access to ECLS.
-ECLS can be a bridge to transplant.
+An ECLS program provides the opportunity for an institution to provide life support to its sickest patients, including those patients that will potentially be referred for ECLS therapy.
+ECLS can be a bridge to transplant, bridge to recovery, or bridge to another therapy, or deployed for other indications.
+Due to the complex care required, Level 3 ECLS Centers should have direct referral networks with neighboring Level 1 and Level 2 ECLS Centers (or their equivalents).
 The topic of finance and billing for ECLS is more fully described in a later section.